annewoelfl/Seamounts/README.md

 ## Description

-Use images of bathymetry data and train neuronal network to poredictic if seamount will be seen on provided input images.
+Use images of bathymetry data and train neuronal network to predict if a seamount is on a provided input image.

 ### Task Type